covid-policy-modelling/control-plane-template/README.md

 ## Example: Multiple environments with promotion

-We had three environments and corresponding control planes setup for testing new models and code:
+We have used three environments (`dev`, `staging`, and `prod`) and corresponding control planes setup for testing new models and code.

-* dev
-* staging
-* prod
+You may wish to use a different set of environments, but we expect having more than one will be quite common.

-Each environment will need to be its own distinct repo within your organization.
+Each environment will need to have its own distinct control plane repo within your organization.

 The majority of common changes (upgrading model and runner versions) can be done by simply change the corresponding Secret in each environment when you have deemed the change ready for promotion.